Beyond-Better/bb/docs/development/llm/llm_instructions.md

 ## Import Path Guidelines

-1. Always check `import_map.json` for correct import paths
+1. Always check `import_map.json` in the project root for correct import paths
 2. Use mapped paths instead of relative paths where possible
 3. When suggesting imports, use paths as defined in import_map.json
 4. Convert absolute paths to mapped paths

 ## Usage Guidelines

-1. Always start by reviewing the CONVENTIONS.md file, which is included in every chat context.
+1. Always start by reviewing the CONVENTIONS.md file in the project root, which is included in every chat context.
 2. For specific tasks or discussions, refer to the relevant files mentioned above.
 3. If you need information that might be in one of these files, ask to see the content of the file.
 4. When providing assistance or suggestions, ensure they align with the guidelines and conventions outlined in these documents.